 If you wear glasses, you also have a cloth you use to repeatedly clean them, and you may still need to wipe over "Apple Glass."
 However, a newly-revealed patent application shows that Apple is looking to keep the inside of the device clean by itself.

-"Particle Control for Head-Mountable Device," discusses how a device could itself remove dust or other debris, from what Apple refers to as "optical modules."
+The newly-granted patent, "Particle Control for Head-Mountable Device," discusses how a device could itself remove dust or other debris, from what Apple refers to as "optical modules."

 "The quality of the view provided by the optical module can be dependent on the clarity of the optical pathway between the source of the image and the eye of the user," says the patent application.